Even though it’s a small village, Aljezur has pretty much anything you’ll need.

 Another plus in the summer.
 MiniPreço waiting at the check-out is about 2-5 minutes.
 At InterMarché you better take a book with you. (personal best on waiting time in IM to pay for my things: 55 minutes.

 What you can't get at the first place, you will probably find in InterMarché.
 Always check the prices!
-We know why we mention this.
+There is a reason why we mention this!

 Fish, of course, is a huge part of Portuguese life and in this region we have some of the best seafood in the country.
-The Mercado Municipal is your best spot for great fish.
+The Mercado Municipal is your best spot for great fish (and also pretty much the most expencive in Portugal).
 It’s open weekdays from 8 to 2, but go around 10am for the best and freshest selection.
-Prices are ok, everything is of the highest quality.
+Prices are high, but everything is of the highest quality.
 The women will clean, scale, gut and rinse everything for you at no extra cost.
 They’ll even tell you how to cook it.

 You best bet for fruit and veggies is the Saturday morning farmers’ market.
 It’s at the Aljezur Multiuse Facility up the hill in the New Town (call us for directions).
 It’s a big ugly box of a building, but this is where the locals buy their food.
 Pretty much everything is local and seasonal.
 Many of the farmers don’t speak much English, but a bit of friendly smiling and pointing will get you by.
 The selection varies with the season, but if you buy what’s on offer you’ll eat great food for little money.
 Try to bring small notes or coins as change is sometimes hard to come by.